hbeni/fgcom-mumble/README.md

 Several installation procedures exist:

 ### GUI method (recommended)
+After installing Mumble, you can usually install the plugin by just double-clicking the  `.mumble_plugin`-bundle.

+Otherwise you can also use Mumbles integrated plugin installer:
 - Start Mumble.
 - In Mumbles *Configure/Settings/Plugins* dialog, hit *Install plugin*.
 - Select the `.mumble_plugin` plugin bundle.
 Mumble will install the plugin file and report success.